-He plunges into the subway entrance like a log down a waterfall, erasing himself from the world above.
-The train is on time and so is he.
-He steps in, setting in motion his gradual alleviation from the burden of being.
+He plunged into the subway entrance like a log down a waterfall, erasing himself from the world above.
+The train arrived on time and so did he.
+He stepped in, setting in motion his gradual alleviation from the burden of being.
 Each stop furthering his withdrawal.
-He sways as the many around him sway, numbed by the clatter of the rails, the low humming of the engine, the periodic chimes and voices of a station reached, the gush of wet air that would vacuum some, expel others, each in turn, the swaying, the clatter, the humming, the wet air, sway, clatter, hum, gush, sway clatter hum gush sway.
+He swayed as the many around him swayed, numbed by the clatter of the rails, the low humming of the engine, the periodic chimes and voices of a station reached, the gush of wet air that would vacuum some, expel others, each in turn, the swaying, the clatter, the humming, the wet air, sway, clatter, hum, gush, sway clatter hum gush sway.
 The sounds forming a paste in his ears, sealing him from the world outside.
-He stares with eyes empty, and thinks of the factory.
+He stared with eyes empty, and thought of the factory.

 It is time.
-One last sway, against which he opposes no resistance, expels him.
+One last sway, against which he opposed no resistance, expelled him.
 Last stop.
-The car is gutted, and the insides have become a great autonomous mass.
-Molded to apathy by the journey here, united by the will to remain will-less for a moment more, the crowd shifts and assumes many forms, yet does not separate.
-It moves forward almost hastefully.
-As if the weight of the mass were greater than the sum of its parts.
+The car gutted itself, and the insides became a great autonomous mass.
+Moulded to apathy by the journey here, united by the will to remain will-less for a moment more, the crowd shifted and assumed many forms, yet did not separate.
+It moved forward almost hastefully.
+As if the weight of the mass was greater than the sum of its parts.
 Like a great heavy cloud appendaged with the great many beating legs of a centipede.
 Shifting.
 Lifeless.
 A soulless, slow moving beast making its way, aiming to surface from the underground, to be unleashed upon the world above.

-Good morning Jim.
-Good bye Jim.
-The words dive deeply into the soft quiet of his mind, stirring little on their way.
+Good morning, Jim.
+Good bye, Jim.
+The words dove deep into the soft quiet of his mind, stirring little on their way.
 The corner of an eye catching the last fleeting spark of a falling star.
-His mind shifts in its sleep, resolute not to wake.
-Jim walks on, only dimly aware of the moment as it passes.
-The air is cold outside and, as they exit the station and spill into the streets, they remain one an instant more, as if clinging to the comforts of a womb.
-An imperceptible moment passes.
-Silence filters through the crowd as motion ceases.
-They hold fast.
-In the foggy distance, the clock tower announces quarter to, with many resonating bells.
-The crowd dissipates.
+His mind shifted in its sleep, resolute not to wake.
+Jim walked on, only dimly aware of the moment as it passed.
+The air was cold outside and, as they exited the station and spilled into the streets, they remained one an instant more.
+As if clinging to the comforts of a collective womb.
+An imperceptible moment passed.
+Silence filtered through the crowd as motion ceased.
+They held fast.
+In the foggy distance, the clock tower announced quarter-to, with many resonating bells.
+The crowd dissipated.

 Work.
-The bells trigger a series of motions that would eventually lead him to the Cog.
-In the quiet cold of the becoming morning, the meshing teeth of the rusty gears, although thoroughly inaudible under the commotion of breath, heart and guts, generates in him a soft empowerment of the legs to move against the reluctance of everyday life.
-He slowly sets forth towards the chiming clock like a moth towards the moon, with as much abandon.
+The bells triggered a series of motions that would eventually lead him to the Cog.
+In the quiet cold of the becoming morning, the meshing teeth of his rusty gears, although thoroughly inaudible under the commotion of breath, heart and guts, generated in him a soft empowerment of the legs to move against the reluctance of everyday life.
+He slowly set forth towards the chiming clock like a moth towards the moon, with as much abandon.

 An indistinguishable mass of such mornings have led him to the factory.
-Repetition has engraved a path, a sinewy river through the stone and soft earth of his mind, that he has now only to follow.
+Repetition engraved a path, a sinewy river, through the stone and soft earth of his mind, that he had now only to follow.
 Motions.
-A ritual that has lost its meaning.
-As one would walk aimlessly through the alleys of his childhood, and somehow always find home, he could feel the approach of the factory.
+A ritual that had lost its meaning.
+As one would walk aimlessly through childhood alleys, and somehow always find home.
+He could feel the approach of the factory.
 It was, to him, as though the Cog irradiated some sort of warmth, a reminder of the sole event in his daily life that differentiated him from the lifeless forms, the automated souls that surrounded him at dusk, at dawn, like omens of his downfall.

-His work was the light in an otherwise colourless world, and his body reacted strongly to its proximity.
+His work was a drop of dye in an otherwise colourless world, and his body reacted strongly to its proximity.
 His walk, his gaze.
 Were one inclined to simply look.
 Were there anyone at all.

-The factory was built in a time when materials were scarce.
-It stands, proudly, almost as a tribute to that era.
-Its straight lines of weathered red bricks are here veined by dark creeping vines, there interrupted by square monuments of glass.
-These large paned windows, although amply punctured, still, to this day, reflect some semblance of its once magnificence, illuminating the last steps of his morning walk with its many sparse shards of the bright newborn sun.
-One such window was his, and as the sight of it met his eye, a discreet grin would always surprise his lips, although he was never quite sure which came first, or whether it mattered.
+The factory had been built in a time of scarcity.
+It stood before him now, proudly, almost as a tribute to that era.
+Its straight lines of weathered red bricks, here veined by dark creeping vines, there interrupted by large windows of many panes.
+These rectangular alcoves of glass, although amply shattered, still, to this day, reflected some semblance of their once magnificence.
+The tepid newborn sun illuminated the last steps of his morning walk in many sparse shards of gold and crimson.
+One such window was his.
+And as the sight of it met his eye, a discreet, mostly inward, grin would always surprise his face.

-He would enter the factory and find it empty.
+He entered the factory, his motions exactly as yesterday, exactly as tomorrow, and found it empty.
 Quiet.
-His steps echoing long, as he made his way up the stairs, dislodging a few anxious birds nesting in the rafters above.
-Jim would listen as they noised their discontent, pausing a moment as though to music, for the beauty of a sound in the factory’s stale empty air.
+His steps echoed long, as he made his way up the stairs, dislodging a few anxious birds nestled in the rafters above.
+Jim listened as they noised their discontent, pausing a moment as though to music, for the beauty of a sound, any sound, in the factory’s stale empty air.
 For the beauty of a sound that, for a moment, defied his solitude.

 The room that housed the Cog, a spacious loft with a high ceiling, unvarnished darkened floors, resembled a vacant dance studio.
 Or so he wished to imagine.
+The rust-coloured bricks collected his shadow and transfigured it.
+The steel support beams watched on, standing guard, impassive, noble, rusting.
 On the floor, underneath the massive Cog, a circle of wear described his work.
-This engraved track in the maple floorboards, was the only real, tangible demarcation of his progress over the months and weeks.
-Of his existence.
-There had been no one to acknowledge his coming to work every day, to witness his efforts over time.
+The engraved track in the rough floorboards, was the only real, tangible, demarcation of his progress, of his existence, over the last months and weeks.
+There had been no one to acknowledge his coming to work every day, to witness and measure his efforts over time.
 There had been no one to talk to.
-His lunches were spent staring out of his window, wondering which crucial enterprise; which major working of the city before him was benefiting from his work.
-How much of it was made possible by him.
-He felt immensely proud that his work was altering the know world.
-Only he did not know precisely how.
-Nor even was he aware of the broad strokes.
-In fact, outside of his daily task, he knew as little of his work as a working bee knows of the world, outside of flower and hive.
-And although he would never acknowledge it, this somewhat tarnished his pride.

-As he finishes his meal, his eyes wander the length of the dead vines sprawled before him, casting shadows across his window to the world.
-Distrustfully he stares on.
+As he finished his meal, his eyes wandered the length of the dead vines sprawled before him, casting shadows across across the floor.
+Distrustfully he stared on.
 Opposing his sanity to the thought that they might have continued growing since his first days.
-Quietly creeping beyond the grave to darken, in ever so slight increments, his outlook on the world.
-At length, he goes back to work.
+Quietly creeping beyond the grave, to darken, in ever so slight increments, his window on the world.
+At length, he went back to work.